Equivariant category and Topological complexity of wedges: Equivariant Category of Wedges

-\begin{proposition} If $X$ is $G-$orbit connected, $G-$normal $G-$space with $G-$non-degenerate base point and $Y$ is $K-$orbit connected, $K-$normal $K-$space with $K-$non-degenerate base point.
-Then where, $X\vee Y$ is the wedge of the disjoint sets $X$ and $Y$ obtained by identifying their basepoints. \end{proposition}
+\begin{proposition} \rm{ If $X$ is a $G$-connected, $G$-normal space with a $G$-non-degenerate basepoint, and if $Y$ is a $K$-connected, $K$-normal space with a $K$-non-degenerate basepoint, then where $X\vee Y$ is the wedge of the disjoint sets $X$ and $Y$, obtained by identifying their basepoints.} \end{proposition}